rjdkmr/gmx_clusterByFeatures/docs/commands/hole.rst

 It can be used to calculate radius of protein channel/cavity for GROMACS MD trajectory.
-It uses |hole| program to calculate radius of cavity/channel and dumps the output to a text file as a function of tiime.
+It uses |hole| program to calculate radius of cavity/channel and dumps the output to a text file as a function of time.
 It also extract channel's outlining residues and dumps to same output file.
-This output file can be further read to perform final statistcal operations and plotting.
+This output file can be further read to perform final statistical operations and plotting.

 Please cite the original publication of hole:
   O.S.
 Smart, J.M.
 Goodfellow and B.A.
 Wallace (1993).